Entry Rules

 List of countries and regions that are NOT eligible to enter

-* Prize-winning organizations are required to produce and premiere the proposed program by September 30th, 2024, and to report the progress of the production to the Japan Prize Secretariat.
+• Prize-winners are required to produce and premiere the proposed program by September 30th, 2025, and to report the progress of the production to the Japan Prize Secretariat.

 Final deadline for all entries